trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 Requirements Documentation for Header File:

 	Structs:

 		ResourceStruct: takes 4 ints (base, mod, baseT, modT), has no pre-initialized objects.

+		VectorStruct: takes 4 unsigned ints (water, nitrogen, phosphorus, potassium) and one string (plantID), has no pre-initialized objects.

 	Function Format:
 {